Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Introduction

 \section{Introduction}

 Discovering molecules with desired properties in the chemical space comprises the core of drug discovery.
-However, drug discovery pipelines are often very challenging and labor-intensive due to their vast design space and multi-objective nature.
+However, drug discovery pipelines are challenging and labor-intensive due to their vast design space and multi-objective nature.
 Molecular generative models have recently emerged as a notable breakthrough with the potential to greatly accelerate the drug discovery process.
-While promising, the practical impact of molecular generative models has remained limited as they share a common problem: generated drug candidates are often synthetically inaccessible~\citep{gao2020synthesizability,walters2021critical}. \looseness=-1
+However, their practical impact has remained limited as they often suffer from a common shortcoming: generated drug candidates are often synthetically inaccessible~\citep{gao2020synthesizability,walters2021critical}. \looseness=-1

-This problem arises from neglecting synthesizability during multi-objective molecular optimization, which often leads to exploration outside the synthesizable chemical space.
-A common strategy to alleviate this issue is to incorporate synthesizability as an additional optimization objective by quantitatively estimating synthesizability~\citep{ertl2009estimation,coley2018scscore,thakkar2021retrosynthetic}.
-However, this approach is largely impractical since the heuristic synthesizability scores are far from reasonable proxies, as synthesizability is non-linear with structural changes and they cannot take available building block stocks or reaction selectivity into account~\citep{gao2020synthesizability}.
-An alternative approach is to constrain the design space to those that are synthetically accessible~\citep{swanson2024generative,koziarski2024rgfn,cretu2024synflownet,seo2024generative}, but existing methods that take this approach commonly sacrifice explorability, optimization performance, and controllability in the synthesizable chemical space. \looseness=-1
+This problem arises from neglecting synthesizability during multi-objective molecular optimization, which often leads to exploration outside the synthesizable space.
+Although this issue can be tackled by incorporating a synthesizability score as an additional optimization objective~\citep{ertl2009estimation,coley2018scscore,thakkar2021retrosynthetic}, this approach is largely impractical since the heuristic scores are often poor proxies.
+This is because synthesizability is a complex function of molecular structure, and existing proxies cannot take available building block stocks or reaction selectivity into account~\citep{gao2020synthesizability}. \looseness=-1